Unified Concept Editing in Diffusion Models: Experiments

 Our method also demonstrates reduced interference with neighboring, non-erased concepts compared to other techniques.
 As shown in Figure \ref{fig:interference}, erasing with our approach has less impact on concepts that were not targeted for removal.
-The top plot shows the LPIPS difference between the original SD and edited models, indicating our method results in the smallest modifies the unrelated concepts the least.
+The top plot shows the LPIPS\cite{zhang2018unreasonable} difference between the original SD and edited models, indicating our method results in the smallest modifies the unrelated concepts the least.
 The bottom plot shows the CLIP score\cite{radford2021learning} on COCO-30k prompts~\cite{lin2014microsoft}, where our method maintains better text-to-image alignment after editing, as evidenced by the higher CLIP score.
-Together, these results highlight an important advantage of our erasing approach - the ability to remove targeted concepts with minimal disruption to other areas of knowledge in the model.
-Diffusion models have been shown to mimic more than 1800 artistic styles \cite{sd2022artists}.
-We further analyzed the capability of our method to erase multiple concepts by testing the limits of erasing up to 1000 artists.
-In this limit test, we erased $n$ artists while preserving the remaining $1000-n$.
-As shown in Table \ref{tab:limit_coco}, we found our method can erase up to 100 artists simultaneously before damaging image fidelity and CLIP scores.
-The LPIPS results indicate that after 50 erasures, the model's output for a given prompt and seed begins to change, but remains aligned overall as evidenced by the CLIP score.
+Together, these results highlight an important advantage of our erasing approach -- the ability to remove targeted concepts with minimal disruption to other areas of knowledge in the model.
+Diffusion models were shown to mimic more than 1800 artistic styles \cite{sd2022artists}.
+We analyzed the capabilities of our method to erase multiple concepts by erasing $n$ artists while preserving the remaining $1000-n$.
+As shown in Table \ref{tab:limit_coco}, our method can erase up to 100 artists simultaneously before damaging image fidelity and CLIP scores.
+After 50 erasures, the model's output for a given prompt and seed begins to change , as indicated by the LPIPS score, but remains aligned overall as evidenced by the CLIP score.
+The importance of our preservation strategy to these results is shown in the Appendix, where no preservation reduces back to the TIME formulation.